Prospective Graduate Students

 Prospective Ph.D.
 Students

 Thank you for your interests!
-Yes, Dr. Kang will be reviewing applications for the Clinical Psychology PhD program for the 2024-2025 cycle, with the hope of accepting at least one PhD student.
+Yes, Dr. Kang will be reviewing applications for the Clinical Psychology PhD program for the upcoming cycle, with the hope of accepting at least one PhD student.
 For more information on the Clinical Psychology PhD program, please refer to Montclair State University’s Clinical Psychology Department website.

 What current and future studies can graduate students be involved in?